mehulagg/gitlab/doc/user/application_security/dast/browser_based.md

 ## Debugging scans using logging

-Logging can be used to facilitate further analysis of what is happening with a scan.
+Logging can be used to help you troubleshoot a scan.

 The CI/CD variable `DAST_BROWSER_LOG` configures the logging level for particular modules of the crawler.
 Each module represents a component of the browser-based crawler and is separated so that debug logs can be configured just for the area of the crawler that requires further inspection.
+For more details, see [Crawler modules](#crawler-modules).

 For example, the following job definition enables the browsing module and the authentication module to be logged in debug-mode: